Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Supplemental material

 \subsection{St\u{r}eda line fit procedure}

-The raw data for Figs.~\ref{fig:megafan}, \ref{fig:all_xx}, and \ref{fig:all_xy} are in gate-voltage vs magnetic field.
-We transform the data into $n/n_s$ vs $\Phi/\Phi_0$ by placing points along sharp lines with known $(s, t)$ by-eye.
+The raw data for Figs.~\ref{fig:megafan}, \ref{fig:all_xx}, and \ref{fig:all_xy} were collected as a function of gate voltage and magnetic field.
+We transform the data into the space of $n/n_s$ vs $\Phi/\Phi_0$ by placing points along sharp lines with known $(s, t)$ by-eye.
 Brown-Zak oscillations additionally constrain $\Phi/\Phi_0$.
 We then use least squares to fit parameters $m_g$, $b_g$, and $B_0$, where $n/n_s=m_gV_g+b_g$ and $\Phi/\Phi_0=1$ at $B=B_0$.
-The resulting fit parameters are shown in Table~\ref{tab:fits} and schematically with our device geometry in Fig.\ref{fig:schematic}.
-Quantum capacitance, owing to its dependence on density of states, precludes an accurate global conversion between gate voltage and density.
-The fits should be assumed to be at least a few percent wrong where the density of states is low.
+The resulting fit parameters are shown in Table~\ref{tab:fits} and schematically with our device geometry in Fig.~\ref{fig:schematic}.
+In this process we neglect the role of quantum capacitance, which depends on density of states and thus in turn on carrier density, making any global linear conversion between gate voltage and density imperfect.

 After fitting the global conversion parameters to lines with known $(s, t)$, we were able to assign $(s, t)$ to the remaining straight-line features.
-Most of the lines could be easily assigned by-eye, and the results for all contact pairs are shown in Fig.~\ref{fig:all_xx}.
-We note that not all relatively straight-line minima in $R_{xx}$ correspond to quantum Hall St\u{r}eda lines, as noted in Ref.~\cite{Finney2022}.
-We attempted to correctly label only St\u{r}eda lines in Figs.~\ref{fig:megafan} and \ref{fig:all_xx}.
+Most of the lines could be easily assigned by eye, and the results for all contact pairs are shown in Fig.~\ref{fig:all_xx}.
+Not every relatively straight line in the space of density and flux along which $\rho_{xx}$ has a local minimum corresponds to a quantum Hall St\u{r}eda line, as already noted in Ref.~\cite{Finney2022}.
+In Figs.~\ref{fig:megafan_sup} and \ref{fig:all_xx} we attempted to label only St\u{r}eda lines.

-Because of the $8/3$ FCI states nearby, we expected to find St\u{r}eda lines with slope $8/3$ near half flux.
-As shown in Fig.~\ref{fig:all_zoomies}, the candidate lines are actually better fit by $s=\pm1/2$, $t=\pm3$.
-These lines appear closely associated with half flux, so are better described by $(\pm2, \pm3)_{1/2}$.